 At SuMi TRUST Holdings, in order to accomplish the four above-mentioned objectives, the Board of Directors decides its Basic Policy on Internal Control for the development of the following systems: (1) Compliance system, (2) Risk management system, (3) Business execution system, (4) System to obtain transparency of management, (5) Management system to ensure the appropriateness of operations at SuMi TRUST Group, (6) Information storage and management system, (7) Internal auditing system, and (8) System regarding audits by corporate auditors.

-SuMi TRUST Holdings has adopted a corporate auditor system, with a Board of Corporate Auditors comprised of two full-time corporate auditors and two part-time corporate auditors (external corporate auditors), a total of four corporate auditors.
+SuMi TRUST Holdings has adopted a corporate auditor system, with a Board of Corporate Auditors comprised of two full-time corporate auditors and three part-time corporate auditors (external corporate auditors), a total of five corporate auditors.

 In accordance with the policy on audits and the allocation of duties as determined by the Board of Corporate Auditors, the corporate auditors attend the Board of Directors’ and other important meetings, and receive reports from directors regarding the status of the execution of duties.
 They also peruse important documents, inspect headquarters, and receive business reports from subsidiaries as necessary, among other activities.
 They then use the information gathered from such activities to audit the directors’ execution of duties.